Offshore Surface Supplied Diver Training

-Divers undertaking an offshore diver training programme must undertake dives in a range of depths to the maximum depth of the qualification.
-Upon completion of the programme they must be competent to operate safely as a diver in an offshore environment.
+Divers undertaking an offshore surface supplied diver training programme must undertake dives in a range of depths to the maximum depth of the qualification.
+Upon completion of the programme, they must be competent to operate safely as a surface supplied diver in an offshore environment.
 It is also expected that during training divers will undertake a variety of simple work tasks.
-The primary focus throughout the training programme, however, should be to ensure that the candidate can operate safely in a number of roles within a dive team including; tender, diver, standby diver and deck crew.
-In addition, they must be competent to undertake routine diving-related rigging both on the surface and underwater, by the end of their training.
+The primary focus throughout the training programme, however, should be to ensure that the candidates can operate safely in a number of roles within a dive team including; tender, diver, standby diver and deck crew.
+In addition, they must be competent to undertake routine diving related rigging, both on the surface and underwater, by the end of their training.

-As a minimum, any recognised programme that leads to an IMCA recognised offshore diver qualification must include the following theoretical and practical training:
+As a minimum, any recognised programme that leads to an IMCA recognised offshore surface supplied diver qualification must include the following theoretical and open water practical training:

 - Theoretical instruction to ensure an understanding of the essential physics, physiology, practices and technology to be able to operate and dive safely in an offshore environment;